solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/fast_anim.md

 - When by a drag body or unpack briefcase prompt, press inventory button (D-pad left or right button), then square OR circle, then triangle in quick succession.

+For fast briefcase retrieval:

+- When by an unpack briefcase prompt, press inventory (D-pad left or right button), then square OR circle, then square in quick succession.

+- See the [Fast Briefcase Unpack](fast_anim#console-fast-sniper-briefcase-unpack) section for more info on fast sniper briefcase unpack.

 For fast disguise change:

 - When by a pickup/ interact prompt, press inventory (D-pad left or right button), then square OR circle, then X in quick succession.

-For fast body drag / briefcase retrieve:
+For fast body drag:

-- When by a body drag or unpack briefcase prompt, press inventory (D-pad left or right button), then square OR circle , then circle in quick succession.
+- When by a body drag, press inventory (D-pad left or right button), then square OR circle , then circle in quick succession.
-- See the [Fast Briefcase Unpack](fast_anim#console-fast-sniper-briefcase-unpack) section for more info on fast sniper briefcase unpack.

 #### Xbox Instructions

 For fast pickup, fast exit, fast interact with sinks/ radios/ unlocking doors etc:

-- When by a pickup/ interact prompt, press inventory button (D-pad left or right button), then X OR B, then Y in quick succession
+- When by a pickup/ interact prompt, press inventory button (D-pad left or right button), then X OR B, then Y in quick succession.

+For fast briefcase retrieval:

+- When by an unpack briefcase prompt, press inventory (D-pad left or right button), then X OR B, then X in quick succession.

+- See the [Fast Briefcase Unpack](fast_anim#console-fast-sniper-briefcase-unpack) section for more info on fast sniper briefcase unpack.

 For fast disguise change: